Home services and contractors

 No. This is often useful for small and mid-size contractors because every missed call, slow estimate, or dropped follow-up is easier to feel in the pipeline.

-What is usually the best first workflow?
+What is the best first workflow?

-Missed-call and quote-request recovery is usually the clearest starting point because the business can see whether more leads get captured and followed up.
+Missed-call and quote-request recovery is the clearest starting point because the business can see whether more leads get captured and followed up.

 Does this replace office staff or dispatchers?